katiBe3/wp-starter/README.md

-Quick & simple WordPress plugin development server setup.🎁
+Quick & simple WordPress plugin development server setup.

-Optimized for VSCode & 🪟 **Windows**.
-Comes with Xdebug 3 preconfigured for easy debugging.🐛
+Works with VSCode & 🪟 **Windows**.
+Comes with Xdebug 3 and WP-CLI.🎁

 **Preconditions:** Make sure to install [Lando](https://lando.dev/).
 Done?
 Let's go!👇

 ## Let's get started!🎈
 1. Replace sample plugin **wp-starter** in `src\plugins` - or use it for a test ride.
+1. Replace **project-name** in `lando.yml` (adjust more config ⚙️ if you like)
-1. Rename **wp-starter** in `lando.yml` and `.vscode\launch.json`
+1. Replace **project-name** in `.vscode\launch.json` for smooth debugging.
 1. In the project root: run `lando start`
-1. Download Wordpress: run `lando download-wordpress`...⌛
+1. Setup Wordpress: run `lando setup-wordpress`...⌛
 1. Check important infos about your app: `lando info` Happy coding!🥳

 ## Useful commands
 - Stop containers & services with `lando stop`
 - Changed `lando.yml`?
 Ran into problems?
-Rebuild containers 📦 with `lando rebuild`
+Rebuild containers 📦 with `lando rebuild y`
 - 💣 Destroy your containers with `lando destroy -y`

-PS: You can change the server config (php version, database, web server, settings for wp-config.php etc.) in `lando.yml`⚙️.

 ## 📖 Resources
 - [Configure Lando for WordPress](https://docs.lando.dev/wordpress/config.html)